Webhook Setup

 You can also create webhooks with the API.
 This is useful when you create teams programmatically and want to configure each team's webhook as part of your provisioning flow.
 See the webhook creation API reference.

-If you provide a secret for your webhook, Truepic will include a truepic-signature header in each webhook activity that can be verified to ensure it is coming from Truepic.
-While this is completely optional, we recommend it for the increased security.
+If you provide a secret for your webhook, Truepic includes a truepic-signature header in each webhook activity that can be verified to ensure it is coming from Truepic.
+While this is optional, we recommend it for increased security.

 The truepic-signature looks like this: